Zestar apple: Breeding

 Breeders of the Minnewashta apple have been working at developing apples since breeding attempts began in 1878, and have developed at least 24 new apple cultivars, including the Haralson, Fireside (and Connell Red), Honeygold, Regent, Sweet 16, Honeycrisp, and SnowSweet.
-Zestar! is the product of a hybridization of State Fair x MN 1691.
+Zestar! is the product of a hybridization of State Fair × MN 1691.

 Prior to the development of Minnewashta, breeders considered early-ripening apples to be weak and subpar, describing them as soft, having poor shelf life, and having varying degrees of flavor.

 In 2010 a further apple cultivar, Minneiska (brand name SweeTango), was bred using Zestar! and Honeycrisp as parents.
 This variety is said to have a super crunch.

 Description

 The Minnewashta apple tends to be round with an average diameter of three inches, and tastes crispy and light.
 About 60-80% of the apple's skin turns a deep red hue as a result of exposure to sunlight during maturation, the remaining areas of the skin remaining a yellow or greenish color.
 The apple tastes sweet and tangy, with accents of brown sugar, and is known for its unique flavor.
 The apple is best used for fresh eating, and for use in a variety of baked goods, sauces, desserts, and salads.
 The fruit can be well paired with foods such as walnuts, cinnamon, cheddar cheeses, and brown sugar.
 The apple is praised for its shelf life and can be stored up for two months with or without refrigeration.
-The apple's flavors are known to intensify when kept at room temperature.